o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/web-communicator-service-api.md

   Cloud Gem Portal uses to send messages to connected clients in &ALYlong;. '
 title: Web Communicator Cloud Gem Service API
 ---
-# Web Communicator Cloud Gem Service API<a name="cloud-canvas-cloud-gem-web-communicator-service-api"></a>
+# Web Communicator Cloud Gem Service API {#cloud-canvas-cloud-gem-web-communicator-service-api}

 The Web Communicator cloud gem service API contains the following general requests, client requests, and portal requests\.
 These calls are exposed on the client by the code in `lumberyard_version\dev\Gems\CloudGemWebCommunicator\Code\AWS\ServiceApi\CloudGemWebCommunicatorClientComponent.*` and are used by the Cloud Gem Portal\.
 You do not have to manage these calls directly on the client or portal\.